TITLE:Program Director of Business Training and Community Education

 FUNCTION OF THE JOB:

-Responsible for the research, development, implementation, management, budgeting, marketing, and promotion of the adult personal enrichment and professional development non-credit programs and experiences including career training and lifelong learning for the SVCC district community and businesses.
+Responsible for the research, development, implementation, management, budgeting, marketing, and promotion of personal enrichment and professional development non-credit programs and experiences including career training and lifelong learning for the SVCC district community and businesses.
 Develop positive relationships with local businesses and manufacturers, develop mutually beneficial partnerships for the College, and enrich communication with business leaders.

 DUTIES AND RESPONSIBILITIES